 Bad breath is a problem that many people encounter, or deal with personally, on a daily basis.
 If you or someone you know is suffering from chronic bad breath, here are a few common causes of bad breath.

-As we now know, the true cause of bad breath is oral bacteria consuming protein and giving off sulfur gas (VSCs).
+- Low-Carb, High-Protein Dieting: As we now know, the true cause of bad breath is oral bacteria consuming protein and giving off sulfur gas (VSCs).
 It’s perfectly logical, then, that diets that provide more protein to these germs will result in bad breath.
 South Beach, Atkins, Paleo, and Keto are all distinct diets with unique differences.
-However, the fact that they all require Low-Carb consumption with relatively High-Protein or High-Fat intake means that each of these lifestyles are likely to impact your breath negatively.
+However, the fact that they all require Low-Carb consumption with relatively high-protein or high-fat intake means that each of these lifestyles is likely to impact your breath negatively.
 In many of these communities, they have a name for this surprisingly putrid breath: “dragon breath”.
-And if you’ve ever spoken to someone closely who follows these eating patterns and does not take special care to remedy their breath, you’ll quickly notice.
+And if you’ve ever spoken to someone face-to-face who follows these eating patterns and does not take special care to remedy their breath, you’ll quickly notice.

-Gastroesophageal reflux disease, which is the reflux of stomach acids can also be the cause of bed breath.
-Chronic reflux disease is when food or liquid from your stomach move up into your esophagus, causing a bad mouth odor.
+- Other Causes: Gastroesophageal reflux disease, which is the reflux of stomach acids can also be the cause of bad breath.
+Chronic reflux disease is when food or liquid from your stomach moves up into your esophagus, causing a bad mouth odor.
 Other diseases and illnesses including metabolic disorders, certain cancers, diabetes, chronic sinus infections, bronchitis, pneumonia, and liver or kidney trouble can lead to bad breath because of the compounds these diseases produce.